wp-plugins/sponsors-slideshow-widget/readme.txt

 In order to force full-width display of slideshows simply set with to 0px.
 The same applies to automatic slideshow height.

 == ChangeLog ==

+= 2.2.3 =
+* NEW: add custom gallery taxonomy for image categorization.
+Images need to be re-assigned to galleries.
+This has been changed to avoid categories only with image attachments in categories widget

 = 2.2.2 =
 * UPDATE: updated TinyMCE Button for shortcode